11+ Coding Careers and Jobs From Home

 We are looking for a talented and experienced PHP Developer who is interested in working on high-performance web applications.
 You’ll build products that are used and loved around the globe by fans with an unending passion for live events.You will work with a veteran development team responsible for designing, implementing, and shipping new features as well as improving existing features and back-end infrastructure.
 You are capable of building fast, scalable code that accomplishes business goals against an ever-changing digital landscape.

 Ruby (and Ruby on Rails) developers create back end code specifically in the Ruby programming language.
 Ruby is a very popular programming language for web apps and was used to build sites like Hulu, Basecamp, GitHub, and Airbnb.

 Ruby is also a very user-friendly language to learn because it more closely resembles spoken English.
 It’s often touted as one of the best programming languages to start with because of that.

 And even better than being easy to learn, the average salary for a Ruby developer is $108,000 per year.
-Check out these job listings to get started:
+Check out this job listing to get started:

 Coding Career #10: API Engineer

 API engineers have a very specialized job.
 An API is what allows one web service to easily communicate with other web services.
 For example, Twitter’s API is what allows it to work with third-party apps marketers use for scheduling social media updates or diving deeper into stats.